From past design to future decision

 The focus is on structures under extreme impact, due to the observed behaviours from past and current events as well as special requirements for future designs.

-M.Sc. / PhD / graduates in the fields of civil engineering.
+M.Sc. / PhD / graduates in the fields of civil and structural engineering.

 Prerequisite for participation in addition to adequate English skills, are the submission of a meaningful motivation letter and an abstract with respect to current personal scientific activity which mediates the interest or the ability to edit the project themes.